 Students who are EU/EEA nationals or Swiss nationals are allowed to work in Austria without having to procure an extra work permit.

-Students who are third-country nationals and hold a residence permit are subject to the Employment of Foreign Nationals Act and require an employment permit for employment up to 20 hours/ week.
+Students who are third-country nationals and hold a residence permit are subject to the Employment of Foreign Nationals Act and require an employment permit.

 The employer must apply for the employment permit at the Public Employment Service Austria (AMS).